 Q1.
 What is wrong with a tunnel?
 Wouldn’t a tunnel be a great improvement for visitors?

 The Government proposes to widen the A303 trunk road to the south west.
-The 4-lane carriageway, twin-bored tunnels, tunnel, slip roads and deep cuttings would cross the iconic Stonehenge World Heritage Site (WHS): a landscape that is considered “the most archaeologically significant land surface in Europe without parallel”.
+The 4-lane carriageway, twin-bored tunnels, tunnel, slip roads and deep cuttings would cross the iconic Stonehenge WHS: a landscape that is considered “the most archaeologically significant land surface without parallel”.
 The whole Stonehenge landscape has an outstanding universal value that is of immense significance for all people for all time, and this transcends any consideration of sorting out a 21st century part-time traffic jam.

 The road and tunnel are being sold on a false premise: that they would enhance “Stonehenge” and the “World Heritage Site”.
 The triangular field where the stone monument stands is one part a vast prehistoric landscape.
 Read more.